sufrin/microCSO/README.md

   simplified, so that runtime "compilation" is no longer necessary.
   In particular, the `after`, and `orelse` notations have been replaced.

-  6. Control constructs `withPorts` (and `WithPorts`) that respects the network termination convention have been provided for conciseness, and to avoid clerical errors.
+  6. Control constructs `withPorts` and `WithPorts` that respect the network termination convention have been provided for clarity and conciseness.

 **See also** `Github.com/sufrin/ThreadCSO`